ZviRosenfeld/MinMaxSearch/README.md

 *In addition, I recommend that your states also implement object's Equals and GetHashCode methods, as many of the algorithm optimizations rely on these methods being implemented in a meaningful way.*

-The code contains examples for [Tic-tac-toe](TicTacToeTests/TicTacToeState.cs) and [connect4](Connect4Tests/Connect4State.cs) states.
+The code contains examples of [Tic-tac-toe](TicTacToeTests/TicTacToeState.cs) and [connect4](Connect4Tests/Connect4State.cs) states.

-In addition, you can find a tutorial on how to create a tic-tac-toe state [here](https://github.com/ZviRosenfeld/MinMaxSearch/wiki/Tic-Tac-Toe-Tutorial).
+You can find a tutorial on how to create a tic-tac-toe state [here](https://github.com/ZviRosenfeld/MinMaxSearch/wiki/Tic-Tac-Toe-Tutorial).

 **IProbabilisticState**